yangjing6688/framework/vm_env/docker/README.md

         cd C:\automation\git\extreme_automation_framework\vm_env\docker

-1. Edit the 'docker-compose.yaml' file.
-The directories in the "volumes:' section need to be modified to point to the directories that you have been working with.
+1. **Linux only**: Edit the 'docker-compose.yaml' file.
+You'll need to change the directories in the "volumes:' section to point to the directories that you have been working with.
 The following commands can be used to generate the "volumes" lines for the yaml files.
 The docker-compose.yaml file is already configured for Windows and doesn't not require any changes (assuming the directories used match these instructions).

-    Linux:
+    Linux Only:

         echo $AUTO_DIR/git:/automation/git
         echo $AUTO_DIR/home:/home/administrator

-    For example:
+    Example volumes lines:

         volumes:
           - /docker_automation_env/automation/git:/automation/git
           - /docker_automation_env/automation/home:/home/administrator

-    Where the directory before the ':' is the full path of the directories you've been working with.
+    Note: The directory before the ':' is the full path of the directories you've been working with.
 Keep everyting after the ':' the same.

-1. Linux Only: Create a local user with id 1202 change ownership of all the files and directories to that user then log in as the new user
+1. **Linux Only**: Create a local user with id 1202 change ownership of all the files and directories to that user then log in as the new user.
+This steps allows you to modify the repository files from within the container.

         sudo adduser -c "Local Automation User for automation docker containers" -u 1202 -M -s "/bin/bash" seluser cd $AUTO_DIR
         sudo chown -R seluser:seluser *

 1. Start the docker images with the docker compose file:

+    Linux:

         cd $AUTO_DIR/git/extreme_automation_framework/vm_env/docker
         docker-compose up

+    Windows:

+        cd c:\automation\git\extreme_automation_framework\vm_env\docker
+        docker-compose up

 ## Accessing the environment:
-Once the docker images are running, access them via a browser using the following URLs.
+Once the docker images are running, you can access them via a browser or a VNS Viewer.

 Accessing the containers from a browser: